robmclarty/woobie/README.md

 In the [1983 Micheal Keaton movie "Mr. Mom"](http://www.imdb.com/title/tt0085970/), the youngest child affectionately called his security blanket a "woobie".
-This stuck in my head when trying to think up a name than encapsulated the idea of "wrap a message in security" as a description of an end-to-end encryption protocol.
+This stuck in my head when trying to think up a name that encapsulated the idea of "wrap a message in security" as a description of an end-to-end encryption protocol.
 Also, nobody else was using it.